Independence Day (franchise): Independence Day (Pinball) (1996)

 In June 1996, Sega Pinball, Inc. released a pinball game based upon the 1996 film of the same name.

 Independence Day Tiger Games (LCD) (1996)

 In 1996, Tiger Electronics, Inc. released 2 handheld LCD games based upon the film of the same name.

-The standard edition involved flying an F/A-18 against incoming Alien Attackers, at the end of each of the 5 levels you could take out the Mothership & could play as Cpt.
+The standard edition involved flying an F/A-18 against incoming Alien Attackers.
+At the end of each of the five levels, the player could take out the Mothership, and could play as Cpt.
 Steven Hiller on foot shooting at Aliens.

-The Laser version involved using a small handheld laser gun to shoot at incoming Alien Attackers & Motherships.
+The Laser version involved using a small handheld laser gun to shoot at incoming Alien Attackers and Motherships.
 The receptors for the laser involved 4 points dedicated to a quadrant of the screen.
 It had 10 levels with each increasing in difficulty with more enemies approaching faster at multiple quadrants.

 Inside Independence Day (1996)

 In 1996 a "behind-the-scenes" multimedia CD-ROM titled Inside Independence Day was released for Microsoft Windows and Macintosh; it includes storyboards for the film, sketches, movie clips, and a preview of the Independence Day video game.